 Dear Families and Friends,

 While I am not an infectious disease specialist or a primary care doctor, during the COVID-19 pandemic I have tried to help my patients and their parents better understand a few topics in the context of my pediatric ENT practice.
-Although this information tends to go out of date fairly quickly, you might find my emails about diagnostic and antibody testing, loss of smell or the inflammatory complication of COVID-19 in children interesting.
+Although this information tends to go out of date fairly quickly, you might find my emails about school reopening, diagnostic and antibody testing, loss of smell or the inflammatory complication of COVID-19 in children interesting.

 As I had mentioned in one of my first emails about the pandemic, it’s very difficult to make plans about a return to “normal”.
 We may be doing some degree of intermittent social distancing and minimizing non-essential activities for an extended period of time, possibly until a vaccine is in widespread use.